Itasca, Illinois: History

 High school students from Itasca attended Bensenville's Fenton High School and Glenbard High School, a combined Glen Ellyn-Lombard school.
 A high school district, District 108, was organized in 1953.
 Lake Park High School, with students from Itasca, Roselle, Medinah, Keeneyville and Bloomingdale, opened in September 1956.

 Modern industry was foreign to Itasca until 1961 when Central Manufacturing District (CMD) bought about 400 acres on the western edge of the village.
 An industrial park was established, and such national companies as Continental Can and FMC soon moved in.
 In 1970, the Itasca Industrial Park was established to the east of the Village, and attracted many more industries.

 Anvan Corporation built a Holiday Inn on Irving Park east of Route 53.
 The building was of modular construction, the first such hotel in the nation to be built in this manner.

 In 1969, Carson Pirie Scott purchased Nordic Hills Country Club.
 Two 10-story tower hotel buildings were constructed adjacent to the eighteen-hole golf course.
 In 1973, the Carson Inn/Nordic Hills facility was annexed to the village.
 Today, it is the Eaglewood Resort.

 In October 1979, Trammell Crow Company of Texas broke ground for Hamilton Lakes.
 A 420-room Stouffer Hotel and a ten-story office building, completed in 1981, constituted the first phase of the project, situated on 278 acres on the northwest edge of Itasca.
 To date 15 buildings out of an estimated 26 have been completed, amounting to 2,767,589 gross square feet of floor space with an ultimate development of 4,490,700 gross square feet.
 A 16-story office building was added to the complex in 1984.

 In 1966, the Village purchased 60 acres of land south of Irving Park Road.
 This established a green belt area to ensure both open space and water retention.
 In 1968 the Spring Brook Nature Center was formed.

-A Master Plan for this area was adopted in 1965, and continues to guide the community into its future.
-Itasca, having celebrated its 100th anniversary in 1990, continues to control its development according to the individuality of its past.

-The overall growth and development of the Village has and is being controlled by the Comprehensive Plan that was first adopted in 1942 and has been amended in 1959, 1979, and 1993.

 Shirley H. Ketter, the first female Mayor of Itasca monumentally served as Village President of Itasca from 1983 to 1997.
 Former Mayor Ketter is after whom Itasca's Ketter Drive was named in 1999 in honor of her role with the Hamilton Lakes Business Park, which according to Mayor Gigi Gruber, Ketter "created and developed the whole Hamilton project."

-Outstanding residential neighborhoods, first-rate schools, and beautiful parks distinguish Itasca as a quality community.
-Most importantly, we have worked to retain our small town charm with a lovely historic district and churches of all architectural styles.
+Each year Itasca hosts multiple notable events which includes, Itasca Fest, fireworks at Hamilton Lakes, and other events throughout the year.
+Itasca Fest is the second weekend of July which includes live music, food, beverages, rides, car shows, and more.
+The Hamilton Lakes fireworks are claimed to be the best and largest in Illinois.